pa2si/portfolio-projects/README.md

-v 0.1.32
+v 0.1.33

 new:

-- hero bg image is now from xl on fixed
-- retexted the reasonsData
+- adpated padding in reasonsComp accordeons

   what's done: